VIEKASH2001/VIEKASH2001/README.md

 </div>

-I am a first year PhD student at The University of Texas at Austin working on machine learning and robotics.
-My interests outside work include Linux, Pop Music, and Anime.

-- 🔭 **I’m currently working on:** Random cool stuff probably
+I am a funded master's student in Robotics at Carnegie Mellon School of Computer Science, specializing in Computer Vision (CV), Deep Learning (DL) and Machine Learning (ML).
+My unwavering commitment to solving complex industrial Artificial Intelligence (AI)-powered automation challenges, coupled with a strong desire to democratize affordable and accessible technology, drives career aspirations in my speciality upon graduation in May 2024.
+To gain relevant experience and further hone my skills, I am actively seeking an internship opportunity for summer 2023.

 - 💬 **Ask me about:** Anything tech
 - 📫 **How to reach me:** Drop a mail
-- ⚡ **Fun fact:** When I type, I sometimes like to use three dots… instead of a comma.
-It just feels more *me* 🙃
+- ⚡ **Fun fact:** Most people pronounce my first name wrong.
+Give it a try 🙃
-- 🤯 **Extra Fun Fact:** My Dev-Tag/Gamer-Tag stands for `An Eclipse in Hell`

 <div align="center">
     <samp>
         <!-- <br> -->
-        <a href="https://syzygianinfern0.github.io/">｢ me ｣</a> .
+        <a href="https://www.linkedin.com/in/viekash-v-k/">｢ in ｣</a> .
-        <a href="mailto:spsharan2000@gmail.com">｢ mail ｣</a> .
+        <a href="mailto:vvinothk@andrew.cmu.edu">｢ mail ｣</a> .
-        <a href="https://t.me/Syzygianinfern0">｢ tg ｣</a>
         <br>
         <br>
         A ship in harbor is safe, but that is not what ships are built for.